canikwe/myCohortTracker-frontend/notes.md

 ✅ create form to create a new activity with activity attributes ✅ Filter by category
 ✅ Filter by mod

+## QA Testing Feedback

+### Round 1

+✅ highlighted students when there is no active student bug ✅ actiive group only clears when update or back button is clicked, but will not reset when there are new active students.
+✅ add label next to activities icons
+✅ project cell colors should be invers to the selected theme so it stands out

+### Round 2

+✅ category for activity create form should be a dropdown ✅ onHover of group, popup to the left for a mini Group Show display ✅ show date, notes, students, bad pairing --> currently this info is only visible in the group edit view ✅ show icon of bad pairs in both the cell and group list ✅ search/create activity header in the sidebar component ✅ dividers for the sidebar
+✅ Header component with the cohort's info (name, batch) ✅ search results for activities may want to include what module the activity is for as well as the name

 ### Redux Refactor